Brain-boosting foods for productivity: 10 foods that actually work

 Omega-3 polyunsaturated fatty acids make up a significant portion of brain matter.
 Your brain literally builds itself from these compounds [2].
 When you eat fatty fish, you’re providing the raw materials for hippocampal volume – the brain region responsible for memory formation and recall.

-“Midlife adults with higher red blood cell omega-3 levels had both larger hippocampal volumes and better performance on abstract reasoning tasks.” – Satizabal, Mozaffarian et al. [2]
+“Midlife adults with higher red blood cell omega-3 levels had both larger hippocampal volumes and better performance on abstract reasoning tasks.” – Satizabal et al., Framingham Heart Study [2]

-The mechanism works through neuronal integration: omega-3 fatty acids (EPA and DHA) incorporate into neuronal membranes, improve synaptic plasticity, and reduce neuroinflammation that degrades memory.
-Among all foods for brain health, omega-3-rich fish has some of the strongest evidence for directly supporting brain structure.
+The proposed mechanism works through neuronal integration: omega-3 fatty acids (EPA and DHA) incorporate into neuronal membranes, support synaptic plasticity, and help reduce the neuroinflammation that degrades memory.
+Among foods studied for brain health, omega-3-rich fish has some of the most consistent evidence linking diet to brain structure.

 Start with wild salmon or mackerel twice weekly.
 If budget is tight, canned sardines are cheaper and often higher in omega-3s per ounce.
 Two 3-4 oz servings weekly meets the research threshold.
 Frozen salmon fillets (often cheaper by half) contain identical omega-3 levels to fresh.